-6.2 Morphological level
+5.2 Morphological level

 This chapter deals with the morphological level of both translations.
-The focus is on the differences in the usage of selected parts of speech, especially on the usage of verbs, prepositions and interjections.
+The focus is on the differences in the usage of selected parts of speech.
+The main focus is put on the usage of verbs, prepositions and interjections.

-6.2.1 The usage of verbs
+5.2.1 The usage of verbs

 The following examples show that some verbs can have different endings.
 For that reason, there are some differences in both translations.
-Nevertheless, both variants are possible.
+Nevertheless, both variants are possible in Czech.